 The Blazer's and the Bronco's Background

 also given a GM counterpart called the Jimmy that was first sold in 1970.
-Additionally, both vehicles went through several generations and ended production in the mid-‘90s.
+Both vehicles went through several generations and ended production in the mid-‘90s.

 The first generation of the Ford Bronco lasted from 1966 to 1977 while the K5 Blazer had a much shorter first

-One of the big differences between the two is the overall focus on luxury and comfort on the Blazer.
+One of the big differences between the two is the Blazer's overall focus on luxury and comfort.
 A vintage K5 Blazer seems just like any slightly older SUV you would come across today, from the

-All that being said, there are more specific differences between these two off-roading legends.
+There are more specific differences between these two off-roading legends.
 Let’s start by

 Engines and Performance